-An Overview and Buyer's Guide with Recommendations for 2020
+An Overview and Buyer's Guide with Top Picks for 2021

 Your next digital camera will probably reveal more about you than the wildlife and wild places you intend to photograph.
 That’s because the marketplace is now so crowded with cameras that you should not buy one until you first consider who you are in nature.

 A birdwatcher needs more zoom in a camera than a botanist.
 No mystery there.
 I’ll suggest cameras for each of you (and will probably save you some money).
 I might even suggest (for the first time ever) that some of you stick with your new phone as your camera in the wild.
 But first, whether you intend to shoot birds, butterflies, bryophytes, all of the above, or otherwise, ask yourself this: Who am I outdoors?